nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 consumer and those of the maintainer and reduce the friction and stress that can arise due to the gap.

-There are 4 dimensions that we standardize in this practice which are:
+There are 4 main dimensions that we standardize in this practice which are:

-* target
-* response
-* response-paid
-* backing
+* `target`: the level of support that the package maintainer aims to provide
+* `response`: how quickly the maintainer chooses to, or is able to, respond to issues
+* `response-paid`: how quickly the maintainer will respond to issues if paid
+* `backing`: how the project is supported

+In addition a `url` field can optionally be provided with a link to more detailed support information.

 For each of these dimensions the potential options are not an ordered list.
 Instead like licenses each ID will identify a unique option.
 If you wish to identify your package with an option which is not yet listed, please PR your option into the lists in the sections which follow.
-In the `support.json` the values can be any string, those which are not documented in the lists within this document considered "custom" and may ignored for flagged by any tooling that consumes these elements.
+The values can be any string, those which are not documented in the lists within this document considered "custom" and may ignored for flagged by any tooling that consumes these elements.

-In addition a `url` field can optionally be provided with a link to more detailed support information.
+## Support file

-The recommended baseline practice is to include a file named `support.json` for a package which documents the maintainers expectations.
-For example:
+The support informations are stored in a `support.json` file The recommended baseline practice is to include a file named `support.json` in the root direcotry of the project.

+This file documents the maintainers expectations adding more useful metadata.

+The file expects this example structure:

+A `support` field with a `versions` key.
+`versions` is an array of JSON that contains all the useful information detailed below.

 ```json
 {